No Closure From a Narcissist? Don’t Worry, You Don’t Need Them to Move on

 It won’t be easy and it will take however long it takes.
 But by taking things a day at a time and being kind to yourself, you’ll navigate this tough experience – pinky swear.

-Take back your power by taking responsibility for how you move forward.
+Take back your power by taking responsibility for how you move forward after a narcissistic relationship.

 I’m so excited for the new badass you!